oezeakachi/open_scap_aws/README.md

 ## Openscap testing env for Red Hat Image Builder images

-This project will create a testing environment in AWS that runs vunerability scans on an EC2 instance whose AMI was created by Red Hat's Image Building tool
+This project will create a AWS-based testing env that will run vunerability scans on an EC2 instance whose AMI was created by Red Hat's Image Builder tool

 ## High level diagram